-You may have planned for your loved ones to eventually inherit your house, the Steinway grand piano, your Dad’s 88-year-old Swiss watch, or other family heirlooms, but with life increasingly being lived online, you may be overlooking an increasingly important kind of property— digital assets.
+You may have planned for your loved ones to eventually inherit your house, the Steinway grand piano, your dad's 88-year-old Swiss watch, or other family heirlooms, but with life increasingly being lived online, you may be overlooking an increasingly important kind of property: digital assets.

 The upshot: Accounting for digital property in your estate plan has become essential.
-Fortunately, it’s relatively simple to do.

 Obstacles to digital access

 - Data encryption.
-Digitally stored data may be encrypted, adding another layer of protection on top of your passwords.
-Encryption can scramble data in a particular location—in a single file, on a device or in the cloud—so thoroughly that it is practically impossible for anyone without the proper passcode to unscramble it.
+Digitally stored data may be encrypted, adding another layer of protection.
+Encryption can scramble data in a particular location—in a single file, on a device, or in the cloud—so thoroughly that it is practically impossible for anyone without the proper passcode to unscramble it.
 Take cell phones, for example.
-"New technology in cell phones can be practically impossible to decrypt.
-So, for example, if you've taken photos on your phone or even in the cloud somewhere.
+"New technology in cell phones can be extremely difficult to decrypt," says Beis.
+"Your content, memories, or personal data may exist on your phone or even in the cloud somewhere.
 But if you have not transferred them elsewhere, family members may not be able to access them unless they know your passcode."

 - Criminal laws.
 Laws on both state and federal levels prohibit unauthorized access to computer systems and private personal data.
 These laws serve to protect consumers against fraud and identity theft, but they also may create virtually insurmountable obstacles for family members trying to gain access to the digital assets and information of a deceased loved one.
 The law is evolving to keep up with the rapidly changing online world, but much in this area is still unclear.
 For that reason, it’s essential to ensure that your estate plan gives your fiduciaries the authorization they need to access any necessary digital data.

 - Data privacy laws.
 Generally, federal data privacy laws prohibit online account service providers from turning over the contents of your electronic communications to anyone other than the owner without the owner's lawful consent.
-That means companies like Google and Facebook may lock up your content unless you give express permission for others to access it.
+That means social media sites or other companies may lock up your content unless you give express permission for others to access it.
 That might leave your heirs unable to gain access to photos, email messages, or other information stored in the cloud.
-Fighting for that access in court probably would be cost prohibitive, says Lamm.
-“Trying to gain access to a deceased person’s digital accounts without lawful consent may involve a court battle with an online account service provider,” he says.
-“That could be extremely expensive.”
+Fighting for that access in court probably would be cost prohibitive, says Beis: "Attempting to gain access to a deceased person’s digital accounts without lawful consent may involve a court battle with an online account service provider, which has the potential to cost a lot of money."

 Make your estate plan digital-savvy

 Since digital assets are still a relatively new phenomenon, the laws that deal with them are changing rapidly.
 Talk with your attorney about the steps you can take now, and check in regularly to update your estate plan to accommodate any changes in the law or in your digital property.
 Lastly, if you have significant digital assets, consider appointing a special executor who has business and legal experience just to deal with your digital assets (in addition to the executor of your general estate).